HoTT/HoTT-Agda/README.md

 - `WedgeCircles/LoopSpaceWedgeCircles` contains the proof that it’s loop space is the free group (when the set of generators has decidable equality), up to the end of the flattening lemma
 - `WedgeCircles/LoopSpaceWedgeCircles2` contains the rest of the proof

+### Quotients

+- `Quotients/Quotient.agda` contains a definition of the quotient of a set by a (prop-valued) equivalence relation with truncated higher inductive types
+- `Quotients/QuotientUP.agda` proves the universal property of quotients